The Wonder

 90

-Rather than providing letter grades,
+Rather than provide letter

-niceology mentors would encourage learners
+grades, niceology mentors

-by ensuring they have opportunities
+have opportunities

-to get and give supportive feedback.
+to get and give

 91